EdeanBadr/QtSocketPlay/README.md

 # **QtSocketPlay**

 ### **Overview**
 QtSocketPlay is a real-time video streaming application built with Qt and FFmpeg.
 It supports multiple client connections and streams video efficiently using socket-based communication.
+The project demonstrates advanced usage of multimedia processing, threading, and networking within a C++/Qt framework.

 ---